Beginner's guide to the Tour de France

 The Contenders

-And many Tours bring up some surprise contenders, whose heroic performances put them up there as a candidate for the overall win.
+Many Tours bring up some surprise contenders, whose heroic performances put them up there as a candidate for the overall win.
 Although often they’ll have a poor stage and drop back towards the end of the race, they may wear the yellow jersey and dominate the headlines mid-race.
-In 2019 Julian Alaphilippe wore yellow for a total of 14 stages before losing the race lead to eventual winner Egan Bernal on stage 19.
-The Tour is always full of surprises.